Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Additional Results and Proofs

-\begin{proof} The proof of this theorem is directly derived with theorem \ref{thme:FW-conv} given below, applied with the parameters of our problem.
+\begin{proof} The proof of this theorem is directly derived from Theorem~\ref{thme:FW-conv} given below, applied with the parameters of our problem.
 To prove the first inequality, we first need to find a bound on the diameter of the set of doubly stochastic matrices, denoted $\text{diam}_{\|\cdot\|}(\calS)$, for a certain (matrix) norm $\|\cdot\|$.
-We fix this norm to be the operator norm induced by the $\ell_2$-norm, denoted $\left\|\cdot\right\|_2$, and which is simply the maximum singular value of the matrix.
+We fix this norm to be the operator norm induced by the $\ell_2$-norm, denoted $\left\|\cdot\right\|_2$, which is simply the maximum singular value of the matrix.